 An enlightening, though gloomy, reflection.

 Note.
-This ‘pride which actually is just blindness’ can be said of all great civilizations on earth that were.
+This ‘pride which is actually just blindness’ can be said of all great civilizations on earth that were.
 If we are worth for what we were, we are much much worthier for what we are.

 Past greatness can be a richness, and a consolation, but it is not enough.